 Radiation therapy is a cancer treatment that uses high-energy x-rays to kill cancer.
 You have probably seen an x-ray of your teeth or another part of your body.
 At high doses, many times greater than those used for x-ray exams, radiation can kill cancer cells and shrink tumors.
-About 0 percent of cancer patients will require radiation therapy as part of their care.

 Radiation works because cancer cells reproduce faster than normal cells in the body.
 Radiation targets these rapidly dividing cells.
 Radiation reacts with the water in the cells, and this reaction damages the DNA or genetic material in the cell that controls cell growth.
 During this process, normal cells are also affected, but they can repair themselves more effectively and continue to grow.
 Cancer cells cannot repair themselves as easily and die.